 Note: This review contains unavoidable spoilers for Book One in the Princess Academy series, but no spoilers for this second book.

 Despite the perhaps misleading reference to princesses in the title, the girls in the “Princess Academy” series, while fictional, still present some of the best role models for young girls you can find in children’s books.
-These are girls who are determined to made a difference with their lives, and do so!
+These are not girls obsessed with fancy clothes and balls; rather, they are determined to made a difference with their lives, and do so!

 I loved the first book in this series, Princess Academy (see my review here).
 You don’t need to read it to enjoy fully this continuation of the story of the heroine Miri, but the two books are so enjoyable and inspirational you might as well read them both!